the Florence Project is hiring an

 Operate in a professional office environment and requires the ability to sit for long periods of time with intermittent walking, standing, bending, squatting, pulling and pushing.

-Require the ability to use standard office equipment such as scanners, computers, keyboards, phones, shredders, photocopiers, and filing cabinets.
-Requires the ability to lift-up to ten pounds.
-Accommodations may be available.
+Ability to use standard office equipment such as scanners, computers, keyboards, phones, shredders, photocopiers, and filing cabinets.
+Requires the ability to lift-up to ten pounds - accommodations may be available.

-Required to travel regularly between offices, and secondary work locations.
+Travel regularly between offices located in Tucson, Phoenix and Florence, and secondary work locations.

-Require frequent time in children’s shelter detention facilities and immigration courts located in Tucson and Phoenix.
+Frequent time in detention facilities and immigration courts located in Florence and Eloy.

 Effective September 1, 2021, FIRRP has implemented a mandatory COVID-19 vaccine policy.
-To comply with this policy, active employees must be fully vaccinated.
+To comply with this policy, active employees must be fully vaccinated by October 15, 2021.
 Employees seeking an exemption due to a medical condition or sincerely-held religious belief should contact our Human Resources Department at firstname.lastname@example.org.

 Salary & Benefits